 The Gladiator Mk.I entered service with the Royal Air Force in February 1937.
 It was the last biplane fighter to do so, and was the first fighter with an enclosed cockpit.
 Beginning with No. 72 Squadron, eight fighter squadrons were equipped with the type, though by the beginning of World War II, these were being phased out by more modern airplanes like the Hawker Hurricane and Supermarine Spitfire.

 A total of 737 Gloster Gladiators, Mk.I and Mk.II, were built.
 In addition to the Royal Air Force, there were operated by several other countries in Europe, the Mediterranean and the Middle East.

-Chief Test Pilot Phillip Edward Gerald Sayer, Esq., was appointed an Officer of the Most Excellent Order of the British Empire (OBE) on the New Years Honours list, 30 December 1941.
-He was killed in flying accident 22 October 1942, probably the result of a mid-air collision.
+Chief Test Pilot Phillip Edward Gerald Sayer, Esq., was appointed an Officer of the Most Excellent Order of the British Empire (OBE) in the New Years Honours list, 30 December 1941.

 4 April 1917: Sous-Lieutenant René Pierre Marie Dorme of the Aéronautique Militaire (French Air Service) made the first flight of the famous World War I fighter, the SPAD S.XIII C.1.